modernben/forge-docs/1.0/resources/databases.md

 ## Upgrading Databases

 Forge does not provide the ability to upgrade your database server software automatically.
 If you wish to upgrade your database server, you will need to complete this manually.

+## Circle Permissions

+You may grant a circle member authority to create and manage databases **and** database users by granting the `server:create-databases` and `server:delete-databases` permissions.